Linebacker of the Week: SSgt Alexander Miller

 |0

-This work, Linebacker of the Week: SSgt Alexander Miller [Image 2 of 2], by A1C Kaitlyn Preston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Linebacker of the Week: SSgt Alexander Miller [Image 2 of 2], by SSgt Ryan Brooks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Linebacker of the Week: SSgt Alexander Miller